aristanetworks/avd-workshops/workshops/ansible.md

 4. /etc/ansible/ansible.cfg

-Once Ansible finds an `ansible.cfg` file, it will use the options defined in that file, and only those options.
+Once Ansible finds an `ansible.cfg` file, it will only use the configuration options defined in that file.
 If, for example, an `ansible.cfg` file exists in the current directory, and in `/etc/ansible/ansible.cfg`, then only the settings found in the `ansible.cfg` file in the current directory will be used.

 ??? eos-config annotate "Example Ansible Configuration File (~/projects/ansible.cfg)"
     ```apache